cgwire/flask-fs2/README.rst

 .. code-block:: console

-    $ pip install flask-fs
+    $ pip install flask-fs2
     # or
-    $ pip install flask-fs[s3]  # For Amazon S3 backend support
+    $ pip install flask-fs2[s3]  # For Amazon S3 backend support
-    $ pip install flask-fs[swift]  # For OpenStack swift backend support
+    $ pip install flask-fs2[swift]  # For OpenStack swift backend support
-    $ pip install flask-fs[gridfs]  # For GridFS backend support
+    $ pip install flask-fs2[gridfs]  # For GridFS backend support
-    $ pip install flask-fs[all]  # To include all dependencies for all backends
+    $ pip install flask-fs2[all]  # To include all dependencies for all backends

 Quick start